 Uses of parabolic SAR

-One of the major beneficial uses of parabolic SAR is, it doesn’t decrease when cost is considered as an up-trend and continuously safeguards the profits resulted in advance.
+One of the major beneficial uses of parabolic SAR is, it doesn’t decrease when the cost is considered as an up-trend and continuously safeguards the profits resulted in advance.
 And in the same way when there is a downtrend, usually a short position is taken out.
-This is because a parabolic SAR falls only during the down trend.
+This is because a parabolic SAR falls only during the downtrend.

 Limitations of parabolic SAR

-In the end, you will be surprised with the results of parabolic SAR.
+In the end, you will be surprised by the results of parabolic SAR.